isblab/website/Research/index.md

 ### PrISM

 <p class="text-justify">
 [**PrISM**](https://www.biorxiv.org/content/10.1101/2021.06.22.449385v4) is our recently developed method to identify high and low precision regions in an ensemble of integrative models of large macromolecular assemblies.
-This is part of our effort to develop protocols for validating integrative models deposited in the [**wwPDB (worldwide Protein Data Bank)**](https://www.wwpdb.org/).
+PrISM is now used in the pipeline for validating integrative models deposited in the [**wwPDB (worldwide Protein Data Bank)**](https://www.wwpdb.org/), making us a part of the PDBDev Model Validation Group!
 </p>

 ![PrISM](/static/img/researchpics/prism.png){:style="display: block; margin-left: auto; margin-right: auto; max-height=40%; max-width=40%"}